 Read More: Types Of Columns Used In Construction

-- Various modern types of parapet walls are replacing the above-mentioned types because of their dominance in all categories such as safety, appearance, economy, and enhancing the aesthetic look of the structure, etc.
+- Various modern walls are replacing the above-mentioned types because of their dominance in all categories such as safety, appearance, economy, enhancing the aesthetic look of the structure, etc.

 - Some of the modern type parapets are fiber-glass parapets, parapets with steel railings, etc.

-- Glass or steel railings can also be provided in the pierced potions of perforated walls for better appearance.
-Such types of parapet walls are called composite or joint parapet masonry walls.
+- Glass or steel railings can also be provided in the pierced potions of perforated walls for a better appearance.
+Such walls are called composite or joint parapet masonry walls.

 Parapet Wall Construction Cost

-Depending upon the quality of brick and mortar used a brick wall without plastering and painting, the parapet wall cost cab be Rs 5,000 to 5,500 / cubic meter.
+Depending upon the quality of brick and mortar used a brick wall without plastering and painting, the parapet wall costs cab is Rs 5,000 to 5,500 / cubic meter.